Superdelegate: Adoption of superdelegate reform (2018)

 Ultimately, the DNC decided to prevent superdelegates from voting on the first ballot, instead of reducing their numbers.
 On August 25, 2018, the DNC approved a plan to reduce the influence of superdelegates by barring them from voting on the first ballot at the Democratic National Convention, allowing them to vote only in a contested convention (i.e., if a Democratic National Convention did not choose the nominee on the first ballot, because no candidate received an absolute majority [more than 50%] of the pledged delegates elected from the outcome of primaries and caucuses).
 This does not preclude superdelegates from publicly endorsing a candidate of their choosing before the convention.

 The plan, which was endorsed by DNC chair Tom Perez, former DNC chair Howard Dean, and other party leaders, passed by an overwhelming margin; the New York Times noted that the compromise was a "rare mind meld between the Democratic establishment and progressive activists who have often chided the party's elite."
 The only dissenter on the DNC Rules Committee was former DNC chairman Donald L. Fowler, who argued that the existing system worked.

 2020 election

 The first Democratic presidential primaries cycle under the new 2016–2018 superdelegate reform measures took place in 2020.

 2024 election

 The Democratic National Committee held a virtual nomination vote in the first week of August 2024 to select its nominee for president.
-The virtual nomination rules allowed superdelegates to vote for a presidential candidate during the first ballot of the virtual roll call even though no candidate secured an overwhelming majority of pledged delegates earned during the primaries.
+The virtual nomination rules allowed superdelegates to vote for a presidential candidate during the first ballot of the virtual roll call, as Joe Biden, who secured virtually all pledged delegates earned during the primaries, later withdrew from the 2024 election.